jailbirt/theeye-docs/scripts/README.md

 # this will echo { "state": "normal" , "data" : { "members": 1 } }

 ```
-## Scripts RunAs
+### Scripts RunAs

-### Scripts runs by default in this way:
+Scripts run by default...
 * on Linux: adding execution permission to the file and including the intepreter Hash in the first line.
 * on Windows: setting the interpreter that should use the OS by the file extension.

-Script RunAs allows to ejecute the script in a specific way, by using a different binary interpreter or in Linux using sudo.
+Script RunAs allows to execute the script in a specific way, by using a different binary interpreter or in Linux using sudo.
 **Remember that _RunAs_ is part of the _Tasks'_ configuration, as _Tasks_ are responsible for Scripts' execution**.
 Please check the [Script Task Documentation](/tasks#create-a-script-task) section for further details.

 ### Notation